Upanayana: Age and varna

 Upanayana Samskara in progress in West Bengal, India.

 In Hindu traditions, a human being is born at least twice—once at physical birth and second at intellectual birth through teacher's care.
 The first is marked through the Jatakarman rite of passage; the second is marked through Upanayanam or Vidyārambha rites of passage.
 A sacred thread was given by the teacher during the initiation to school ceremony and was a symbolic reminder to the student of his purpose at school as well as a social marker of the student as someone who was born a second time (dvija, twice born).

-Many medieval era texts discuss Upanayana in the context of three of the four varnas (caste, class) — Brāhmaṇas, Kṣatriyas and Vaiśyas.
+Many medieval era texts discuss Upanayana in the context of three of the four varnas (caste, class)—Brāhmaṇas, Kṣatriyas and Vaiśyas.
 The ceremony was typically performed at age eight among the Brāhmaṇas, at age 11 among the Kṣatriyas, and age 12 among Vaiśyas.
 Apastamba Gryha Sutra (verse 1.1.1.27) places a maximum age limit of 24 for the Upanayana ceremony and start of formal education.
 However, Gautama Gṛyha Sūtra and other ancient texts state that there is no age restriction and anyone of any age can undertake Upanayanam when they initiate their formal studies of the Vedas.

 Śūdras, or the fourth varna, do not have the rite to the Vedic Upanayana or access to Vedas as their vidhi is not mentioned in any of the Dharmashastras.
-However, texts such as Sushruta Samhita & Dhanurveda prescribe a rite to be initiated for their education regarding these subjects alone.
-Agamas, particularly Kamika Agama allows Śūdras to wear the sacred thread & get initiated in the Shaiva Mantras.

 The large variation in age and changes to it over time was to accommodate for the diversity in society and between families.

 Vedic period texts such as the Baudhāyana Gṛhyasūtra encouraged the three Varṇas of society to undergo the Upanayana.

+Initiation to sectarian affiliation is not exclusive to ascetics, but open to householders.